-- The quorum for a meeting of the Council is a majority of the Councillors of the Council who hold office at that time and are not suspended from office.
+5.9 The quorum for a meeting of the Council is a majority of the Councillors of the Council who hold office at that time and are not suspended from office.

-Note: Clause 5.9 reflects section 368(1) of the Act. - 5.10 Clause 5.9 does not apply if the quorum is required to be determined in accordance with directions of the Minister in a performance improvement order issued in respect of the Council.
+5.10 Clause 5.9 does not apply if the quorum is required to be determined in accordance with directions of the Minister in a performance improvement order issued in respect of the Council.